 Yoga is a non-religious practice that has been evolving for the last 5,000 years or so.
 Yoga means "union" in Sanskrit, the classical language of India.
 According to yogis, the practice of yoga is a union with the mind, body and spirit.

 There is often confusion in people's minds regarding different branches of Yoga.
 Many people think that Hatha Yoga refers only to asanas-or to asanas (poses) and pranayama (breathing).
-The goal of practising asanas and pranayama is the same in all forms of Yoga: God-realization.
+The goal of practicing asanas and pranayama is the same in all forms of Yoga: God-realization.
 Asanas and pranayama are tools for gaining control of the mind and prana to facilitate the attainment of this goal.
 Good health, flexible body, etc. are really side effects.
 Asanas and pranayama are only the first two steps of Hatha Yoga.
-One must also be trying to live his/her life in accordance with the ethecal and moral basis of Yoga, as well as practicing meditation.
+One must also be trying to live his/her life in accordance with the ethical and moral basis of yoga, as well as practicing meditation.
 Hatha Yoga begins with the physical body.
-By gaining control of the physical, the practitioner works at gaining control of the prana...and by controling the prana, one gains control of the mind.
+By gaining control of the physical, the practitioner works at gaining control of the prana...and by controlling the prana, one gains control of the mind.

 Yoga is really a way of life that offers tremendous benefits of health, wellness and peace of mind.
 Research shows that the relaxing and challenging practice of yoga helps manage or control many conditions and diseases; stress, blood pressure, chronic disease, headaches, back pain, depression, etc. What’s more... yoga improves muscle tone, flexibility, strength and stamina, reduces stress and tension, stimulates the immune system and creates a sense of calm and well-being while restoring the life force with-in.